-All applications are submitted through an online form available in mid-May.
+All applications are submitted through an online form that will be available in mid-May.
 Parents or guardians should have the following information ready in order to complete the application:

 - School name, address, and phone number

-- Guidance counselor name, email, and phone number
+- Guidance counselor name, email address, and phone number

-- List of schools to which the applicant plans to audition
+- List of schools for which the applicant plans to audition

 If you are a teacher or guidance counselor from a school applying on behalf of multiple students, or if you are a parent with multiple children who wish to apply, please note that each student must have their own separate application form.

-After you submit your application, please send two videos (requirements outlined below) to email@example.com.
-These videos will help us to place each student into the most appropriate class.
+If you are unable to attend one of the open audition dates, please send two videos (requirements outlined below) to email@example.com.
 The videos should be no longer than one minute each.